Short Game Course intro thumbnail

 The worst part about missing a short chip shot is that you are already so close to the hole.

-Being just a few yards off the green and leaving yourself in a situation where you need to chip again or you three putt is incredibly frustrating.
+Being just a few yards off the green and leaving yourself in a situation where you need to chip again or you three-putt is incredibly frustrating.

-Perfecting Your Short Chip Shots (Key Takeaways)
+Mastering Short Chip Shots (Key Takeaways)

 • Hands should stay ahead of the ball at setup and at impact.